cartant/eslint-plugin-rxjs/README.md

 [![devDependency Status](https://img.shields.io/david/dev/cartant/eslint-plugin-rxjs.svg)](https://david-dm.org/cartant/eslint-plugin-rxjs#info=devDependencies)
 [![peerDependency Status](https://img.shields.io/david/peer/cartant/eslint-plugin-rxjs.svg)](https://david-dm.org/cartant/eslint-plugin-rxjs#info=peerDependencies)

 This package contains a bunch of ESLint rules for RxJS.
 Essentially, it's a re-implementation of the rules that are in the [`rxjs-tslint-rules`](https://github.com/cartant/rxjs-tslint-rules) package.
+(The Angular-specific rules in `rxjs-tslint-rules` have been re-implemented in [`eslint-plugin-rxjs-angular`](https://github.com/cartant/eslint-plugin-rxjs-angular).)

 Some of the rules are rather opinionated and are not included in the `recommended` configuration.
 Developers can decide for themselves whether they want to enable opinionated rules.